jzernisch/agile/notes.md

 - Incremental Development means instead building and releasing parts of the whole (small batches) vs releasing once in a Big Bang.
 - Note that the concepts do not imply each other.

-## Feedback

-- Feedback can be used to validate or invalidate assumptions empirically.
-- We get feedback on a product by using it (preferably by the people who it is built for).

 ## Transparency

 - Transparency maximizes information available to everyone is required to make informed decisions (especially important for [Inspect and Adapt](#inspect-and-adapt)).